Field Notes

 What are good questions to ask in a panel interview?

 Good panel questions assign different criteria to different panelists.
-The engineer asks about technical depth, the PM asks about stakeholder communication, the security lead asks about judgment under ambiguity.
-The point isn’t to ask many questions — it’s to ask questions whose answers can be scored independently by panelists looking at different signals.
-A panel asking the same question through different mouths is wasting four-fifths of the format.
+Your ops lead asks about technical depth, a senior teammate asks about how the candidate works with others day to day, you (as the owner or hiring manager) ask about judgment under ambiguity.
+The point isn’t to ask many questions, it’s to ask questions whose answers can be scored independently by panelists looking at different signals.
+A panel asking the same question through different mouths is wasting most of the format.

 How many questions should a panel interview have?